Jwayland/virtual/README.md

 # virtual
 This repository will showcase the applications that I built through my studies with Udacity.
 I am currently working on trying to get APK files larger than 25MB on github so the user can download and explore my virtual worlds on their Andriod device.

-## Night at the Museum Project
+## Night at the Museum
 This project is part of Udacity's Virtual Reality Nanodegree Program.
+This is the project where I was awarded 'Outstanding Student Developer'.
+Through this award, Udacity requested permission to showcase my project for future marketing efforts.

 ### Versions
 - Unity 2017.1.0p4